-Saint Paschal Baylon: Humility and Joy « Catholic Insight
+Saint Paschal Baylon's Humility and Joy « Catholic Insight

 May Saint Paschal intercede for unity and charity in all that divides us, that we all submit humbly to the truth, as it is revealed to us.

-And may we also adopt some small share of his peace of soul, which, as Christ promises in today’s Gospel, the world cannot take away.
+Although we may not be called to Paschal’s ascetical extremes, we can at least accept the thorns and thistles of this vale of tears, with some small share of his peace of soul and interior joy, which, as Christ promises in today’s Gospel, the world cannot take away.

 Saint Paschal Bayon, ora pro nobis! +